stoplightio/docs/articles/modeling/shared-params-responses.md

   modeling tool (or reference a pre-existing model)

 <!-- theme: info -->
-> For more information the above properties, see the OpenAPIv2 Specification [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#responseObject)
+> For more information on the above properties, see the OpenAPI v2 Specification [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#responseObject)

 ![](../../assets/gifs/shared-params-responses-response2.gif)